Biosimilars 101

 The Biosimilars Council is a member of the International Generic and Biosimilar Medicines Association (IGBA) – an industry association committed to promoting generic and biosimilar medicines, and exchanging information worldwide.

 Below, you will find six educational chapters that walk through the history, benefits and real-life examples of biosimilars.
-While you are free to jump around, we recommend starting at the beginning and working your way through – allowing the IGBA to tell you an important story.
+While you are free to jump around, we recommend starting with Chapter 1 and working your way through – allowing the IGBA to tell you an important story.